Dirk de Graeff van Polsbroek: A Historic Lineage

-Dirk de Graeff van Polsbroek had a very long ancestral lineage, including some of the most prominent persons of the Dutch Republic during the Golden Age, such as the republicanian minded brothers Cornelis (1599-1664) and Andries de Graeff (1611-1678), who in 1660 assisted with the provision of the Dutch Gift.
+Dirk de Graeff van Polsbroek had a very long ancestral lineage, including some of the most prominent persons of the Dutch Republic during the Golden Age, such as the republican minded brothers Cornelis (1599-1664) and Andries de Graeff (1611-1678), who in 1660 assisted with the provision of the Dutch Gift.
 The Dutch Gift was a collection of 28 mostly Italian Renaissance paintings and 12 classical sculptures, along with a yacht, the Mary, and furniture, which was presented by the States-General of the Netherlands in 1660 to King Charles II of England upon his restoration to the English throne.

 A major patron of the arts, Andries de Graeff's full length portrait was created by Rembrandt van Rijn in 1639.